Senadheera-eng/Growmate/README.md

 6. **Check statistics** on the dashboard to monitor overall health
 7. **Set up notifications** for regular care activities

+A comprehensive user guide is available within the app, providing detailed instructions for all features and functionality.

 ## 🔮 Future Enhancements

 - **Multi-language Support**: Localization for international users
 - **Offline Mode**: Enhanced functionality without internet connection
+- **Live Chat Support**: In-app customer service and expert consultation
+- **Dark Mode**: Alternative UI theme for better visibility in low-light conditions
+- **Location-based Tips**: Customized advice based on local climate and growing conditions
 - **Community Features**: Share tips and advice with other users
 - **Advanced Analytics**: More detailed growth and health statistics
 - **Expert Consultation**: In-app connection to tree health experts